cello-proj/cello/docs/architecture.md

 ## Workflow

-Argo CloudOps uses [Argo Workflows](https://argoproj.github.io/argo-workflows/) as it's workflow engine.
+Argo CloudOps uses [Argo Workflows](https://argoproj.github.io/argo-workflows/) as its workflow engine.
 To execute the provided command, an Argo workflow is submitted by the service.
 Ordinary users should not need to access Argo workflows directly.
 Workflows are stored as Argo Workflow Templates.
 Currently there is one generic workflow for all commands which performs one step which executes the image provided with the command, arguments and environment variables.